An Astrological Portrait of Dion Fortune

 I hope this article will introduce new readers to this fascinating woman, and will encourage those already familiar with her to learn from her in greater depth.

-Dion Fortune was the craft and pen name of Violet Firth.
+Dion Fortune was the pen name of Violet Firth.
 The name was chosen from her family motto, Deo non Fortuna, (God, not luck).
-Since it is traditional in some esoteric societies to refer to members by the initials of their craft name, I shall do the same in this article.
+Since it is traditional in some esoteric societies to refer to members by the initials of their motto, I shall do the same in this article.

 Taverner looked up at the stars that were just beginning to show in the darkening sky.